Yodata/solid-serverless/service/api-key-service/README.md

 # API Key Service
-This service allows acts as the authoritative service to create, update and revoke API keys.
+This service allows acts as the authoritative gateway to create, update and revoke API keys.

 ## Requirements
 - Java 8